mohanson/socks5proxy/README.md

 # Socks5Proxy

 A simple example project for writing a socks5 proxy.
-You can learn basic multithreading and network programming, in Rust.
+You can learn basic multithreading and network programming in this mini repo.

 ```sh
 $ cargo run